henrikstranneheim/MIP_api/docs/MIP_overview.rst

 .. note::

    In rapid mode; Sort and index is done for each batch of reads in the ``BWA_Mem`` call, since the link to infile is broken by the read batch processing.
-   However ``pSamToolsSort`` should be enabled to ensure correct fileending and merge the flow to ordinary modules.
+   However ``pPicardToolsSortSam`` should be enabled to ensure correct fileending and merge the flow to ordinary modules.

 **Project ID**